The great nature-writer Ronald Blythe turns 98 on November 6

 We are fortunate indeed to be alive in the early 21st century.
 And we’re kept alive by faith, by intelligence, by culture, by travel and, most of all, by love and friendship, because these things don’t cease when we retire: they exist all the time.
 People die, but they, too, stay with us.
 I met the poet James Turner in my twenties: nobody reads him now, yet to me he is always alive.
 He was a difficult man, and he and his wife moved between Suffolk and Cornwall.
 He died aged 67, but because of his spirit, his inner strength, he remains both old and new to me.
 You too must have people like that in your lives, people who are not alive in a physical sense, but remain alive in some spiritual way, which you retain in your head, in your whole personality.

-Gatherings like this remind us of both the brevity of life and its lasting -effects – and the fact that it’s marvellous, from beginning to end, and often better at the end than at the beginning, where things might have been complicated and difficult, because we’ve become wise and philosophical and intelligent.
+I often think of both the brevity of life and its lasting effects – and the fact that it’s marvellous, from beginning to end, and often better at the end than at the beginning, where things might have been complicated and difficult, because we’ve become wise and philosophical and intelligent.
 As we go on living we become more generous-minded, and it may be that we read better books.
 And being old is not to be thought about in terms of pensions, or cruises, or all those kind of things, but as a great gift, a great pleasure – and a great happiness.